 There are two types of IDP, and which one you need depends on which country you visit.
 Drivers planning to go to France and Spain would need both.

-Mobile phone charges
+Mobile phone and bank charges

 The UK government warns it cannot guarantee surcharge-free roaming for those travelling to the EU, after a no-deal Brexit.
 The costs that EU mobile operators could charge UK operators for providing roaming services would no longer be regulated.